 This is in a partnership between researchers from the Indigenous Health Program at BC Women’s and Children’s Hospital and from UBC’s Department of Medical Genetics.
 The goal is to address a gap in healthcare for Indigenous peoples.

-The goal of our project is to initiate preliminary conversations with individuals of Indigenous ancestries to raise awareness and to determine their perspectives, values, and concerns about a medical test called genomic sequencing.
+The goal of this project is to initiate preliminary conversations with individuals of Indigenous ancestries to raise awareness and to determine their perspectives, values, and concerns about a medical test called genomic sequencing.
 It is a relatively new and powerful test to diagnose conditions and sometimes aid in their treatment.

 To obtain the most accurate results from genomic sequencing, geneticists need to be able to compare a patient’s results to those of healthy individuals of the same ethnicity.
 But many groups, including Indigenous Peoples, are under-represented in the current databases.
 This means that interpreting the results for Indigenous Peoples can be challenging.

-Our project holds sharing circles with Indigenous Peoples to try to explain the current situation in regards to the test, and to find out what people’s thoughts and concerns are about the test, databases, potential barriers and potential solutions.
+The project holds sharing circles with Indigenous Peoples to try to explain the current situation in regards to the test, and to find out what people’s thoughts and concerns are about the test, databases, potential barriers and potential solutions.